-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason they continue to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the accounting policies.
+As such, after making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
+For this reason, it continues to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies within the financial statements.